Boy Scouts of America sex abuse cases: 1991 Washington Times investigation

 The newspaper discovered that 1,151 Scouts reported being abused by their leaders during the studied 19-year period, mostly before the implementation of the Youth Protection Plan.
-They published a detailed list of 416 cases from 1971–1990 where a US Scout leader was arrested or banned from Scouting for sexual abuse of Scouts, adding that experts said the real number of abusers and victims was probably several times higher.
+They published a detailed list of 416 cases from 1971–1990 where a US Scout leader was arrested or banned from Scouting for sexual abuse of scouts, adding that experts said the real number of abusers and victims was probably several times higher.
 The newspaper articles later formed the basis for a book by the main journalist involved, Patrick Boyle: Scout's Honor: Sexual Abuse in America's Most Trusted Institution.

 The series, written shortly after the inception of BSA's Youth Protection program, concluded that "After decades of shying away from the problem, the Scouts have created what many child abuse experts call one of the best sex abuse education programs in the country.
-The program teaches boys, leaders and parents about resisting, recognizing and reporting abuse."
+The program teaches boys, leaders, and parents about resisting, recognizing, and reporting abuse."

 Legal actions

-A number of lawsuits have resulted.
-A study of 50 lawsuits against the Boy Scouts of America showed that from 1986 to 1991 BSA and local councils agreed to pay more than $15 million in damages.
+A number of lawsuits have resulted from Boy Scouts of America sex abuse cases.
+A study of 50 lawsuits against the BSA showed that from 1986 to 1991 BSA and local councils agreed to pay more than $15 million in damages.
 According to federal tax returns, BSA payments to one law firm in Miami working on abuse cases were more than one-half million dollars; the BSA insurance reserve, from which the damages are paid, stood at $61.9 million.